 It was the place of late nights and daily deadlines and the oddly comforting buzz of the police scanner.

 The place of election nights (with pizza) and compiling stories of tragedy and community and inspiration.
 The place of good friends, delightfully weird friends (us journalists are pretty kooky), and just sh*t tons of coffee.

-It was sad saying goodbye to this building.
-Again.
-But even more so, to accept change.
-The finality of it.
-But what’s not sad is the never-changing truth that journalists work their butts off for their readers.
+Ps.
+This post reflects the past but newsrooms throughout the country continue to do good work today.
+That’s a never-changing truth: journalists work their butts off for their readers.
 They care.
 Like, really really care.
 And everyone should support their local newspaper.
 I still do.

 Support #LocalJoournalism by subscribing here.